commercetools/fs2-queues/docs/getting-started/subscribing.md

 The result is a `Stream` of the processing results, emitted in the order the messages where received.
 Only the successfully processed messages are emitted down-stream.
 The stream is failed upon the first failed processing.

 The `processWithAutoAck` method performs automatic acking/nacking for you depending on the processing outcome.
-It comes in handy to implement at-most once delivery startegies, releasing the message to be reprocessed by another subscriber in case of error.
+It comes in handy to implement at least once delivery startegies, releasing the message to be reprocessed by another subscriber in case of error.

 If you wish to implement a stream that does not fail upon error, you can use the `attemptProcessWithAutoAck()` methods, which emits the results of the processing as an `Either[Throwable, T]`.
 The resulting stream does not fail if some processing fails.
 Otherwise it has the same behavior as the stream above.